Last Updated: June 7th, 2019

 Have you ever ordered a chai tea from your favorite coffee house?
 Well, there’s more to chai then just fabulous taste.
 Are you aware of the health benefits of chai tea?
 The different spice mixes available let you customize a great drink.

 From region to region, the individual recipes for chai tea may differ, but the classic ingredients usually center around black tea and a few choice spices:

 - And sometimes, black peppercorn

-Throw in a little coconut milk and honey, and you’ve got a sweet, creamy, cozy treat you find in your neighborhood coffee shop.
+Throw in a little coconut milk and agave, and you’ve got a sweet, creamy, cozy treat you find in your neighborhood coffee shop.
 But that drink is likely a far cry from the world’s first chai.